-Judges of the Supreme Court, Court of Appeals, and Superior Courts; the Governor and members of the Council of State; former members of the General Assembly; and persons particularly invited and extended the privileges of the floor by a member of the Senate or the Presiding Officer, shall be admitted to or remain on the floor of the Senate within 15 minutes prior to the Senate's scheduled daily session.
+State; former members of the General Assembly; and persons particularly invited and extended the privileges of the floor by a member of the Senate or the Presiding Officer, shall be admitted to or remain on the floor of the Senate within 15 minutes prior to the Senate's scheduled daily session.
 Notwithstanding any other provision of this rule, no registered lobbyist shall be admitted to or remain on the floor of the Senate within 15 minutes prior to the Senate's scheduled daily session.

-- RULE 67.1.
-Recognition for extending courtesies.-(a) Courtesies of the floor and galleries shall be extended only by the Presiding Officer on his own motion or upon the written request of a member of the Senate to former members of the General Assembly or to distinguished visitors. - (b) The Presiding Officer, upon written request at intervals between various orders of business, may extend courtesies to schools or other special large groups visiting in the galleries while they are present, and the Presiding Officer shall, at such times as he deems appropriate, express to those visitors in the galleries the pleasure of the Senate for their presence. - RULE 68.
-Privileges of the floor.-Any group or individual other than members of the Senate who desires to make remarks upon the floor of the Senate will first obtain approval of the President Pro Tempore or, in his absence, the Deputy President Pro Tempore of the Senate. - RULE 69.
-News media.-The President Pro Tempore is authorized to assign area and equipment on the floor of the Senate for the use of the representatives of news media, and the President shall provide regulations for the operation of the representatives of the news media on the floor of the Senate. - RULE 70.
-Absence without leave.-No Senator or officer of the Senate shall depart the service of the Senate without leave, or receive pay as a Senator or officer for the time he is absent without leave. - RULE 71.
-Placing material on Senators' desks.-Any person other than a member of the Senate desiring to place articles of any kind on or about desks in the Senate Chamber or in the offices of the members of the Senate shall make written application to and obtain written approval from the Principal Clerk. - RULE 72.
-Assignment of seats; offices.-(a) The President Pro Tempore of the Senate shall assign seats in the Senate Chamber to the members elected.
-The President Pro Tempore, when assigning seats, shall give preferential consideration to the respective members according to the length of service which each member has rendered in the Senate.
-No incumbent appointed to fill an unexpired term in the immediate preceding session shall retain the seat if requested by a Senator elected to said session. - (b) Not later than two weeks after the initial committee assignments become final, the President Pro Tempore of the Senate is authorized to make assignments of committee rooms and offices to designated committees, chairmen, and members of the Senate.
-In making such assignments of individual offices, the President Pro Tempore may give preferential consideration to the respective members according to the length of service which each member has rendered in the Senate.

-RULE 73.
-Administrative rules and regulations involving Senate employees.-All administrative rules, regulations, and orders involving all individuals employed to perform duties for the Senate, other than those appointed by the Principal Clerk and the Sergeant-at-Arms, shall be first approved by the Committee on Rules and Operations of the Senate.
+RULE 67.1.
+Recognition for extending courtesies. - (a) Courtesies of the floor session. - No person, except members of the Senate, members of the House of Representatives, staff of the General Assembly; the staff of the Lieutenant Governor; Judges of the Supreme and galleries shall be extended only by the Presiding Officer on the Presiding Officer's own motion or upon the written request of a member of the Senate to former members of the General Assembly or to distinguished visitors.

+Court, Court of Appeals, and Superior Courts; the Governor and members of the Council of

+RULE 67A.
+Restricted admission to the floor of the Senate prior to the daily

+The Presiding Officer, upon written request at intervals between various (b) orders of business, may extend courtesies to schools or other special large groups visiting in the galleries while they are present, and the Presiding Officer shall, at such times as deemed appropriate, express to those visitors in the galleries the pleasure of the Senate for their presence.

+RULE 68.
+Privileges of the floor. - No group or individual other than members of the Senate may make remarks upon the floor of the Senate.

+RULE 69.
+News media. - The President Pro Tempore is authorized to assign area and equipment on the floor of the Senate for the use of the representatives of news media, and the President Pro Tempore shall provide regulations for the operation of the representatives of the news media on the floor of the Senate.

+RULE 70.
+Absence without leave. - No Senator or officer of the Senate shall depart the service of the Senate without leave or receive pay as a Senator or officer for the time absent without leave.

+RULE 71.
+Placing material in Senators' offices. - Any person other than a member of the Senate or an employee of the General Assembly desiring to place articles of any kind in the offices of the members of the Senate shall make written application to and obtain written approval from the Principal Clerk.
+No items may be placed on members' desks except as permitted under Rule 17.

+RULE 72.
+Assignment of seats; offices. - (a) The President Pro Tempore of the Senate shall assign seats in the Senate Chamber to the members elected.
+The President Pro Tempore, when assigning seats, may give preferential consideration to the respective members according to the length of service which each member has rendered in the Senate.
+No incumbent appointed to fill an unexpired term in the immediate preceding session shall retain the seat if requested by a Senator elected to said session.

+Not later than two weeks after the initial committee assignments become final, the President Pro Tempore of the Senate is authorized to make assignments of committee rooms and offices to designated committees, chairs, and members of the Senate.
+In making such assignments of individual offices, the President Pro Tempore may give preferential consideration to the respective members according to the length of service which each member

+Page 20

+Senate.